 Longest Underwater Live Broadcast

 On 16 October, 2023, Ripley’s Aquarium of Canada broke the world record for the longest underwater live broadcast.
-The broadcast took place at the aquarium in Toronto, Canada, and concluded after 5 hours, 44 minutes, and 30 seconds, successfully breaking the previous record by just 20 minutes.
+The broadcast took place at the aquarium in Toronto, Canada.
+It concluded after 5 hours, 44 minutes, and 30 seconds, successfully breaking the previous record by just 20 minutes.

 Most Days Living Underwater

-Joseph Dituri, a University of South Florida professor and retired US naval officer, broke the world record for living in a fixed underwater habitat in 2023 after spending 100 days underwater in the Jules’ Undersea Lodge – a facility anchored at 30ft (10m) off the coast of Key Largo, Florida, USA.
+Joseph Dituri, a University of South Florida professor and retired US naval officer, broke the world record for living in a fixed underwater habitat in 2023 after spending 100 days underwater in the Jules’ Undersea Lodge.
+The lodge is anchored at 30 feet (10 meters) off the coast of Key Largo, Florida, USA.
 Dituri embarked on this mammoth underwater mission as part of Project Neptune 100.
 The unique project focused on understanding the human physiological and psychological effects of compression while drawing attention to marine conservation.

 Longest Chain of Divers in North America